replicatedhq/replicated-docs/docs/release-notes/rn-replicated-sdk.md

 Released on December 23, 2024

-### Bug Fixes {#bug-fixes-1-0-0-beta-33}
-* Fixes a bug that could result in instance being reported as unavailable if application includes an Ingress resource.

 ### New Features {#new-features-1-0-0-beta-33}
-* Adds support for setting `affinity` for Replicated SDK deployment
+* Adds support for setting `affinity` for the Replicated SDK deployment
 * Adds `/app/status` [API](/reference/replicated-sdk-apis) that returns detailed application status information.
 * Adds support for mocking channelID, channelName, channelSequence, releaseSequence in current release info returned by /app/info API.

+### Bug Fixes {#bug-fixes-1-0-0-beta-33}
+* Fixes a bug that could result in an instance being reported as unavailable if the application includes an Ingress resource.

 ## 1.0.0-beta.32